smyleeface/shiny-palm-tree/README.md

 # shiny-palm-tree

-Basic Web site to use for testing, demonstrate CI with Jenkins, and other random stuff.
+Different scripts and code snippets to use for testing, demos, and other random stuff.